magepages/mpdocs/docs/seo-m2/user-guide.rst

 1.2.
 Duplicate Content
 -----
-If your site content has the same article with others, the search engines will underestimate the quality of your content and thus lower your site's ranking.
+Filtering results (from layered navigation pages, etc) is the main cause of generating many similar URLs, and search crawlers assess them are all the same, in other words, it's called duplicate content.
 Therefore, you must have the assist from Canonical tags to reduce the duplication of content on the page, this is an onpage SEO tip to note obviously.

 .. image:: https://i.imgur.com/KH3mlP6.png

-* In **Use Canonical Link Meta Tag For Categories** field: Choose "Yes" to display Canonical tags of Category pages which are from Source Category on the frontend.
+* In the **Use Canonical Link Meta Tag For Categories** field: Choose "Yes" to display Canonical tags of Category pages which are from Source Category on the frontend.

 .. image:: https://i.imgur.com/J9NZ3O3.png

-* In **Use Canonical Link Meta Tag For Products** field: Choose "Yes" to display Canonical tags of Source Product on the frontend.
+* In the **Use Canonical Link Meta Tag For Products** field: Choose "Yes" to display Canonical tags of Source Product on the frontend.

 .. image:: https://i.imgur.com/5fqHgqY.png